 Representation learning for audio data

-The application of classical machine learning methods on complex data formats, such as audio of human speech, typically necessitates extensive feature engineering.
-This requires significant domain knowledge to extract the key components of the data.
+Applying classical machine learning methods to complex data, such as audio of human speech, often requires extensive feature engineering.
+This requires domain knowledge to identify and extract the useful parts of the signal.

-For example, for a speaker classification task, one might hand-engineer spectral features, but these aren’t robust across different microphones or environmental conditions.
-Deep learning can allow models to learn their data representations, removing the need for feature engineering.
-However, as the quality of the learned representations strongly influences performance on downstream tasks, we must ensure that these representations are appropriate.
+For example, in a speaker classification task, you might hand-engineer spectral features, but these aren’t robust across different microphones or environmental conditions.
+With deep learning, models can learn representations directly from the data, which reduces manual feature engineering.
+However, downstream performance still depends on the quality of those representations.

-In this talk with my team at Faculty, I explore the subject of representation learning and its application to speaker classification.
-We provide an overview of representation learning and variational autoencoders before discussing an architecture that employs labelled data to learn representations well-suited to speaker classification tasks.
+In this talk with my team at Faculty, I discuss representation learning for speaker classification.
+We cover the basics of representation learning and variational autoencoders, then walk through an architecture that uses labelled data to learn representations well-suited for speaker classification.